emerson-escolar/TDAPatents/README.md

 # Usage - The main script

-As noted [above](#Setup), the main script is called by either running
+As noted above, the main script is called by either running

 1. `python tdapatents_script.py` or

 2. `tdapatents_script-SYSTEM` where SYSTEM depends on your operating system.

-Next, the main script contains three sub-commands, depending on how it is supposed to treat the time series patent data.
+The main script contains three sub-commands, depending on how it is supposed to treat the time series patent data.
 For more details on the data, please consult the paper [[EHIO]](EHIO).
+The following are the three sub-commands:

 * accumulate: Add the patent counts over all time slices (years).
 Each firm is represented by a point (vector).